Using Gradle

 Additional source set and configuration

-in src/teavm/java
+in src/teavm/java (or src/teavm/kotlin, src/teavm/scala respectively)

-instead of usual src/main/java
+instead of the usual src/main/java.

-, for example:
+for example:

 dependencies {